Re-Entry Permits, Explained

 There’s no official limit on how many times you can apply for a re-entry permit.
 However, if you’ve spent more than 4 of the previous 5 years since gaining a green card outside the United States, you’ll only be issued a re-entry permit valid for a single year.
 (Exceptions to this rule are made for U.S. government employees, elite athletes, and in certain other cases.)

 Bear in mind, too, that if you’re a conditional permanent resident, you can’t be issued a re-entry permit that’s valid for longer than the remaining period of your conditional green card.
-Spending significant time outside the United States could also complicate the process of upgrading to a full green card, especially if you’re living apart from your sponsoring spouse.
+Spending significant time outside the United States could also complicate the process of upgrading to a full green card, especially if you’re living apart from your sponsoring spouse or relative.